Working with Site-to-Site VPN

 Moving an IPSec Connection or CPE Object to a Different Compartment

-You can move your resources from one compartment to another.
+You can move resources from one compartment to another.
 After you move the resource to the new compartment, inherent policies apply immediately and affect access to the resource through the Console.
-Moving the CPE object to a different compartment does not affect the connection between your data center and Oracle Cloud Infrastructure.
+Moving the CPE object to a different compartment doesn't affect the connection between an on-premises data center and Oracle Cloud Infrastructure.
 For more information, see Working with Compartments.

-- Open the navigation menu and click Networking.
-Under Customer connectivity, click Customer-premises equipment.
+- Open the navigation menu and select Networking.
+Under Customer connectivity, select Customer-premises equipment.

-- Find the CPE object in the list, click the the , and then click Move Resource.
+- Find the CPE object in the list, select the the , and then select Move Resource.

-- Choose the destination compartment from the list.
+- Select the destination compartment from the list.

 For tasks related to DRGs, see Dynamic Routing Gateways.